hzeller/beagleg/README.md

 ## G-Code stats binary
-There is a binary `gcode-print-stats` to extract information from the G-Code file,, e.g. estimated print-time, Object height (=maximum Z-axis), filament length.
+There is a binary `gcode-print-stats` to extract information from the G-Code file e.g. estimated print-time, Object height (=maximum Z-axis), filament length.

     Usage: ./gcode-print-stats <gcode-file> [<gcode-file> ..]

 ## Machine control binary
-To test things properly, there is a G-Code interpreter that you can either give a filename, or a port to listen to.
+To control a machine with G-Code, use `send-gcode`.
+This interpreter either takes a filename or a TCP port to listen on.

     Usage: ./send-gcode [options] [<gcode-filename>]
     Options: